steaklive/EveryRay-Rendering-Engine/README.md

 # Overview
 "EveryRay" is a rendering engine which is written in C++ and which focuses on quick prototyping of graphical techniques and features.
 It is lightweight, easy to use and already contains many existing rendering solutions inside.
 The project is constantly improving when I have some free time for it:)

-Publicly supported APIs:
+Publicly supported APIs/platforms:
+- Win64:
-- DirectX 11
+- - DirectX 11
-- DirectX 12 (WIP, not released yet)
+- - DirectX 12 (WIP, not released yet)

 Video demonstrations (scroll down for screenshots):
 - https://youtu.be/_htQNxesr9U (to be updated)